Sathya Sai Baba movement: Activities in local Sathya Sai Baba groups

 Globally, local Sathya Sai Baba groups assemble to sing bhajans (devotional songs).
 Baba says that concentration on the name of God with the help of bhajans will easily lead to concentration on God and to higher devotion.
 Bhajans are sung at nearly every meeting.
 Bhajans are simple verses.
 One line is sung by a lead singer and is then repeated by the rest of the group.
 In those bhajans the name of traditional Hindu deities have sometimes been replaced by the names of Sathya Sai Baba.
 In addition they study Sathya Sai Baba's teachings and the holy books of the various world religions.
 They also perform community service, which they call seva.
 The greeting Sai Ram is used by followers.

 Organizations

-There are both independently founded Sai Study Groups worldwide, and also local Sai Samithis (Sathya Sai Baba groups) are part of a hierarchical structure called the Sathya Sai Organization.
-As of 2007, the chairman of the organization is the American Michael Goldstein.
+There are both independently founded Sai Study Groups worldwide, and also local Sai Samithis (Sathya Sai Baba groups) are part of a hierarchical structure called the Sri Sathya Sai International Organization.
+The current chairman of the Sri Sathya Sai International Organization (SSSIO) is Dr. Narendranath Reddy.
+He has been the chairman since 2011 and also serves as the chairman of the Prasanthi Council and the International Medical Committee.
 The logo of the Sathya Sai organization is a stylized lotus flower with the text of the five human values written in each petal.
 These are Love, Truth, Peace, Righteousness and Non-violence.
-This text version has replaced the old logo with the symbols of the main 5 or 6 world religions in the petals.
+This text version has replaced the old logo with the symbols of the main five or six world religions in the petals.

-The charter of the Sai Organization says that every member should undertake sadhana (spiritual discipline) as an integral part of daily life and abide by the following nine-points code of conduct.
+The charter of the Sai Organization says that every member should undertake sadhana (spiritual discipline) as an integral part of daily life and abide by the following nine-point code of conduct.